Automorphic functions as the trace of Frobenius: Introduction

 \ssec{Acknowledgements}

 We are grateful to C.~Xue for communicating to us her results from \cite{Xue2} before making them publicly available.
 We are also grateful to A.~Beilinson and V.~Lafforgue for inspiring discussions.

-The project was supported by David Kazhdan's ERC grant No 669655.
+The entire project was supported by David Kazhdan's ERC grant No 669655 and BFS grant 2020189.
 The work of D.K. and Y.V. was supported BSF grant 2016363.

-The work of D.A. was supported by NSF grant DMS- 1903391.
+The work of D.A. was supported by NSF grant DMS-1903391.
 The work of D.G. was supported by NSF grant DMS-2005475.
 The work of D.K. was partially supported by ISF grant 1650/15.
-The work of Y.V. was partially supported by ISF grant 822/17.
+The work of S.R. was supported by NSF grant DMS-2101984.
+The work of Y.V. was partially supported by ISF grants 822/17 and 2019/21.